catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 Some working examples
 =====================

-The code examples below will walk you through all of the steps required to be able to setup and Octavia ingress on your cluster.
+The following code examples will walk you through all of the steps required to setup an Octavia ingress on your cluster.

 The following scenarios will be covered.